Turkey widens investigation into contractors as quake toll rises - The Boston Globe

 “As long as those people are not kept accountable, these things will keep happening,” he said.

-“They rightly feel abandoned,” the official, Martin Griffiths, wrote on Twitter from the Turkey-Syria border.
-“Looking for international help that hasn’t arrived.”

-He praised the response of the Turkish government, saying that victims of natural disasters were always disappointed by early relief efforts.

-The Turkish government has mobilized an enormous aid effort, with tens of thousands of rescue workers working with volunteers from around the world to dig through the rubble for bodies and, occasionally, survivors.
-The government has also erected tent cities for residents whose homes were destroyed and is distributing food, medicine and other items.
+The Turkish government has mobilized an enormous aid effort, with tens of thousands of rescue workers teaming up with volunteers from around the world to dig through the rubble for bodies and, occasionally, survivors.
+The government has also erected tent cities for residents whose homes were destroyed and is distributing food, medicine, and other items.

 Assad, considered a pariah by much of the world for his troops’ brutality in the civil war, has sought to have all aid sent through his government.
 That aid, critics say, is then routed to his loyalists.